 There’s a new James Bond film out!
 Not sure if you’re aware of it, there hasn’t been much written about it.
 It’s meant to be very good indeed and, it turns out, it’s actually the 24th in a series of films with a baffling and largely unaddressed connection to each other.

 I’ve seen the Bond films before, sure – I’m a British male who has, at some point, been under the age of 11.
 Yet these snippets, two hours stretched over two and a half on a Saturday afternoon, broken up with commercials and fizzy pop refills, are no way to prepare for Spectre.
 No, the best way to prepare for Spectre would be to watch, without interruption, all 23 Bonds available for purchase with nothing but the odd break for sleep.
 So over three days that’s what I did: every second of each film devoured with varying degrees of frantic mastication.
-48 hours and 42 minutes: more than two whole days of my life.
+48 hours and 42 minutes: more than two whole days of my life for a Bond Marathon.
 Joke’s on you, Bond: I don’t have much of a life.

 Day 1: Some Sean, a George and a Roger

 It begins at 7:53am on the 22nd October, a Thursday.
 Technically I’m already 53 minutes behind schedule but hey, Bond didn’t play by the rules and a hastily scrawled plan of action (007am – wake ‘n watch / 12am – re-evaluate life) and dammit he got results.
 So here’s my take: Dr No and the birth of Bond.